slateci/slate-portal/docs/vagrant.md

 ### Register a globus Application

-> **_IMPORTANT:_** Before proceeding ask the team about existing globus registrations as some localdev, development, and production projects and applications already exist.
+> **_IMPORTANT:_** Before proceeding ask the team about existing globus registrations as some localdev projects and applications already exist.

 Create your own App registration for use in the Portal.